We are excited to be a part of AWS re:Invent 2024. Visit us at booth #1844 in Las Vegas.More info

 • Needs more sample code for developers

-• Need a more granular pay-as-you-go model
+• Needs a more granular pay-as-you-go model

-Businesses that aim for high-performance applications, such as AdTech or finance, that require real-time data processing at a global scale.
+Best for: Businesses that aim for high-performance applications, such as AdTech or finance, that require real-time data processing at a global scale.

 Organizations that prioritize system reliability will appreciate Aerospike's system designed for 99.99% uptime and low latency.
 Aerospike Cloud works well for critical applications such as fraud detection and customer engagement platforms and serves as a real-time user profile database.